 Suede

-- Rub messes with a damp terry towelling
+- Rub messes with a damp terry towel.

-- For persistent stains, use two parts water, and one part vinegar cleaning solution
+- For persistent stains, use a solution of two parts water and one part vinegar.

-- Use circular motions to clean with a metal suede brush
+- Clean with a metal suede brush in circular motions.

 Vinyl